I truly love transforming objects from something plain, unwanted, or everyday into something special!

 Over the past few months, my sister put a lot of work into clearing things out of her room at our mom’s house so that we could have the space for our baby.
 We’re starting to transition LG to ‘her’ room for naps and she spends a fair amount of time playing there during the day so we’re super thankful that my sister is sharing her space with us!

 I came across a handful of things while helping her clean that I knew I wanted to use for crafting projects.
-This DIY boho market basket is one of several tutorials I have planed using items salvaged from my sister’s room!
-It’s a fun, easy project that transforms a plain basket into a fun, on-trend market basket that’s perfect for running errands or decorating around the house.
+This DIY boho market basket is a fun, easy project that transforms a plain basket into a fun, on-trend market basket that’s perfect for running errands or decorating around the house.
 I hope you enjoy!

 Materials needed for a DIY boho market basket